karlmutch/duat/README.md

     using prefix characters are not semver compliant and are not used

-    semver pre-release versions are sortable and are ordered
+    semver pre-release versions are sortable, are ordered, are reversable for a time stamp, and obey DNS character rules

 4. containerization